 Alsace

-Historically this region has changed hands between the French and Germans several times over the past few centuries, this region has historically had very close ties with Germany and German culture.
-This also applies to the wines, which produces some of the best Rieslings in the world and whose aromatic Gewürztraminer wines.
-Because of its Germanic influence, it is the only region in France to produce mostly varietal wines, typically from similar grapes as used in German wine.
+Because Alsace region has changed hands between the French and Germans several times over the past few centuries, this region has historically had very close ties with Germany and German culture.
+This also applies to the wines, which produces some of the best Rieslings and aromatic Gewürztraminer wines.
+Because of its Germanic influence, it is the only region in France to produce mostly varietal wines, typically from similar grapes used in German wine.

 Reds